 The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger).
-Note!
-We did also include a bonus leg – see below the analysis section.
+This is typically fast Czech terrain, but obviously the steep uphills slow down most of us.

 You find other maps from the area in omaps.worldofo.com here.
 See also latest additions in 3DRerun from this area in order to learn more about this terrain type.